Competition in Costly Talk: The Model

-{\bf Solution concept.} The solution concept used in this paper is perfect Bayesian equilibrium (PBE).\footnote{For a textbook definition of a perfect Bayesian equilibrium, see \cite{fudenberg1991game}.} Throughout the paper, I restrict attention to equilibria where posterior beliefs $p$ satisfy the following first-order stochastic dominance condition: for every $r_j\geq r_j'$ and $j\in\{1,2\}$,
+The solution concept is perfect Bayesian equilibrium (PBE).\footnote{For a textbook definition of perfect Bayesian equilibrium, see \cite{fudenberg1991game}.} To avoid outcomes that are sustained by an excessively arbitrary interpretation of the senders' reports, I restrict attention to equilibria where posterior beliefs $p$ satisfy the following weak monotonicity condition: for every $r_j\geq r_j'$ and $j\in\{1,2\}$,